therealarcher/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a single page application built using React.
-It allows users to book student names, interviewers, and select a time from a calendar to create interview appointments during a set week.
+It allows a user to book a student name, interviewer, and select a time from a calendar to create an interview appointment(s) during a set week.

 ## Setup